simonsdave/dev-env/bin/README.md

         * create a new git branch called ```release-<VERSION>``` based on the "master release commit id" and let's call this the "release branch"
         * ```git checkout``` the release branch
         * find and execute all files in the repo called ```.cut-release-release-branch-changes.sh```
+            * these scripts do things like rewrite URLs in markdown docs to point at release branches instead of the master branch
             * there are no guarantees on the order in which the various ```.cut-release-release-branch-changes.sh``` scripts are executed
             * see [this](#cut-release-release-branch-changessh) for more details on ```.cut-release-release-branch-changes.sh```
         * ```git commit``` all release branch changes